yoramzarai/vir_stat_jupyter/.ipynb_checkpoints/README-checkpoint.md

 5. rebase_process.ipynb
 6. URs_in_Jaspar.ipynb
 7. UR_clst_logos.ipynb - clustering of virus URs.
 Computes the clusters and prints the logos to png files.
 Supported clustering tools are Starcode and MeshClust.
+8. clst_all_URs.ipynb - clusters the top URs of a specific virus type.